coatl/redparse/README.txt

 == Drawbacks:

-* Pathetically, ridiculously slow (ok, compiler-compilers are hard...)
+* Slow.
+Not as bad as it used to be, tho.
-* Error handling is very minimal right now.
+* Error coverage is sketchy at best
 * No warnings at all.
-* Unit test takes a fairly long time.
+* Unit test takes a fairly long time (much better now, tho! down to 15min).
 * Lots of warnings printed during unit test.
 * Debugging parse rules is not straightforward.
-* Incomplete support for ruby 1.9.
 * "loosey-goosey" parser happily parses many expressions which normal ruby considers errors.